KDE/documentation-docs-kdenlive-org/effects_and_compositions/speech_to_text.rst

 .. .. versionadded:: 24.02

-5. Choose: :guilabel:`Create new sequence with edit` creates a new sequence with each timecode-text as a single clip, or :guilabel:`Insert selection in timeline` at playhead postion, or to :guilabel:`Save edited text in a playlist file` which appears in the project bin.
+5. Choose: :guilabel:`Create new sequence with edit` creates a new sequence with each timecode-text as a single clip, or :guilabel:`Insert selection in timeline` at playhead position, or to :guilabel:`Save edited text in a playlist file` which appears in the project bin.

 .. .. versionadded:: 24.02